elephantscale/es-training-new/course-outlines/Building_Cloud_Solutions_for_Machine_Learning.md

-# Building Machine Learning in the Clouds
+# Building Cloud Solutions for Machine Learning

 © Elephant Scale

-September 10, 2020
+September 14, 2020

 * This course covers the best practices of building Machine Learning and High Performance systems in the cloud-based application.
 It is concerned with the modern cloud architectures